espezzialy/neobrutalism-nextjs-blogapp/README.md

 bun dev
 ```

+Database hosting deployed on railway.app

+where our data is gonna to live

+as for interacting with the data from the application we goin to use Prima prisma.io

+for authentitcation NextAuth.js next-auth.js.org

+sign in sign out functions, handle logic for store user sections,

+connected with a lot of providers

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.